Natural cosmetics, clean beauty, vegan - how much nature is really behind it?

 • free of mineral oils

-However, since this is not a protected and defined term, these criteria vary.
+However, since it is not a protected and defined term, these criteria vary.
 In the USA, for example, significantly fewer ingredients are considered questionable than in Europe.
-If you look on the Internet for clean beauty cosmetics, you will see at first glance that many brands appear here that you would never have associated with natural ingredients before.
+If you look for clean beauty cosmetics on the Internet, you will notice at first glance that many brands appear here that you would never have previously associated with natural ingredients.
 That's because that's not the case either.

-It is great that these brands do without many harmful substances and are taking an important step in the right direction.
-However, it is misleading again that although the named harmful substances or ingredients of synthetic origin are not included, everything else can be included.
-In truth, nothing is regulated here: The raw materials can be chemically fertilized, sprayed or of synthetic origin and contain other harmful and hormonal components.
-It can happen that you hold a 100% synthetic product in your hand, but it corresponds to the clean beauty ideal.
-What was created with good intentions is again instrumentalized to mislead you.
+What's great is that these brands avoid many harmful substances and take an important step in the right direction.
+However, it is misleading again that although the pollutants or ingredients of synthetic origin mentioned are not included, everything else can be included.
+In reality, nothing is regulated here: the raw materials can be chemically fertilized, sprayed or of synthetic origin and contain other harmful and hormone-active components.
+It can certainly happen that you are holding a 100% synthetic product in your hand, but one that corresponds to the clean beauty ideal.
+What was created with good intentions is used again to mislead you.

 We recommend you: Pay attention to the certification.
-Since German law does not protect the definition of natural cosmetics, they do it instead.
-For example, if you find the seal of the BDIH or Ecocert association on your product, you can read and understand their values and guidelines in detail.
-They guarantee you that what is on the inside is what is on the inside.
+Since German law does not protect the definition of natural cosmetics, they do so instead.
+For example, if you find seals from the BDIH or Ecocert Association on your product, you can read and understand their values and guidelines in detail.
+They guarantee you that there is something inside.

-Nevertheless, you can also check & compare whether the definitions meet your requirements: Some seals, for example, guarantee that 95% of the ingredients are of plant origin, but tell the manufacturer that only 10% must be organically grown and processed.
+Nevertheless, you can also check and compare whether the definitions meet your requirements: For example, some seals guarantee that 95% of the ingredients are of plant origin, but tell the manufacturer that only 10% have to be organically grown and processed.
 It is important and wonderful that so many manufacturers already meet these criteria.
-But what you also need to know about this is that plant origin - non-organically grown - can also mean that an ingredient has been chemically fertilized or sprayed.
-It can also be irradiated after harvest, which is tantamount to genetic manipulation.
-Not only do these chemicals and toxins end up back in our bodies, but the irradiated raw materials also lose many nutrients, so effectiveness suffers.
+But what you also need to know is that plant origin - non-organically grown - can also mean that an ingredient has been chemically fertilized or sprayed.
+It may also be irradiated after harvest, which is tantamount to genetic manipulation.
+Not only do these chemicals and toxins end up back in our bodies, the irradiated raw materials also lose many nutrients, so their effectiveness suffers.

 The COSMOS standard

 The two associations mentioned above are two of the five founding members of the international natural cosmetics seal COSMOS , whose standards we have also adapted.
-They offer different levels of certification, so the consumer can always see exactly what to expect from the product and what not.
-And they also indicate how much of the content corresponds to the bio or organic standard in percentage terms.
-In the lower price segment of natural cosmetics, for example, you will find products that only contain plants, but not all from controlled organic cultivation.
-Or the water contained takes up such a large proportion that there is a deduction in purity here.
-Because water cannot be certified, it may or may not have different levels of pollution depending on the region.
-Basically, what has long been history on the conventional market still applies to natural cosmetics: You pay for the purity and effectiveness of the ingredients, not for the brand name.
+They offer certifications at different levels so that the consumer always sees exactly what they can and cannot expect from the product.
+And they also indicate how much of the content corresponds to the organic or organic standard in percentage terms.
+In the lower price segment of natural cosmetics, for example, you can find products that only contain plants, but not all from controlled organic cultivation.
+Or the water it contains takes up such a large proportion that there is a reduction in purity.
+Because water cannot be certified; it may or may not be contaminated differently depending on the region.
+Basically, when it comes to natural cosmetics, what has long been history in the conventional market still applies: you pay for the purity and effectiveness of the ingredients, not for the brand name.

 Our NOELIE products are equipped with the highest and purest certification of the COSMOS standard : the COSMOS Organic seal .